Iberdrola planning bid for UK's Electricity North West -sources

 By Andres Gonzalez

-LONDON, Nov 17 (Reuters) - Spanish utility Iberdrola is planning to make an offer for Electricity North West (ENWL) that could value the British power distribution network at a maximum of 3.5 billion pounds ($4.34 billion), two sources familiar with the matter said.
+LONDON, Nov 17 (Reuters) - Spanish utility Iberdrola is planning to make an offer for Electricity North West (ENWL) that could value the British power distribution network at up to 3.5 billion pounds ($4.34 billion), two sources familiar with the matter said.

 Sources told Reuters in October that ENWL's shareholders are working with investment bank Jefferies on a strategic review of the network operator, which delivers electricity to some five million customers in Manchester, Lancashire and Cumbria.